Anyway, it sounded great. AGI could solve death, bring wealth to all, and automate all of the stuff that we don't like to do.

 Therefore, if some AGIs start using some of the stronger options out there, then the other AGIs will need to follow.

-Once we build AGIs, things will probably be great for a while.
+If we build safe AGIs, things will probably be great for a while.
 The numbers will be going up, and it will be nice.

 Scientific discoveries will go up.